 The method has been developed for the purpose of assessing tasks that involve the pushing and pulling of wheeled objects (trolleys).
 It is intended for assessing whole body force exertions – i.e. forces involving the use of the hands, arms, torso and legs.

 The method is suitable for assessing adult workers aged between 18 and 67 yeras, across all types of industries and service sectors.

 Examples of the various wheeled objects and industries in which the DUTCH risk assessment can be used include:

 Users of the tool are those who are responsible for the health and safety of workers, such as health and safety coordinators, HR managers, or – in smaller companies – the managing director himself.
 No specific prior knowledge is needed to use the method.
 The method can also be used by health and safety experts, ergonomists, occupational hygienists, and safety experts.

 you first need to read and answer some simple questions.
 To answer the questions, you need information about the tasks being performed and the workplace in which the tasks are undertaken:

-The DUTCH risk assessment has been developed by TNO on behalf of the Dutch Ministry of Social Affairs and Employment in collaboration with a group of experts: Marco Hoozemans (Faculty of Behavioural and Movement Sciences, VU Amsterdam), Paul Kuijer (Netherlands Center for Occupational Diseases, Coronel Institute of Occupational Health, Academic Medical Center Amsterdam), Bert Moss (Inspectorate SZW), and Hetty Vermeulen (VHP human performance).
-We thank Mark Boocock for his valuable work on the English translation of DUTCH.
+The DUTCH risk assessment has been developed by TNO on behalf of the Dutch Ministry of Social Affairs and Employment in collaboration with a group of experts: Mark Boocock (Auckland University of Technology, New Zealand), Marco Hoozemans (Faculty of Behavioural and Movement Sciences, VU Amsterdam), Paul Kuijer (Netherlands Center for Occupational Diseases, Coronel Institute of Occupational Health, Academic Medical Center Amsterdam), Bert Moss (Inspectorate SZW), and Hetty Vermeulen (vhp human performance).
+We thank Mark Boocock for his valuable work on the validation and English translation of DUTCH.